eyalmolad/gotask.net/content/posts/2020-05-02-c-sharp-how-to-add-or-remove-items-from-windows-recent-files.md

 ---
-title: 'C# – How to add or remove items from Windows recent files'
+title: 'C# - How to add or remove items from Windows recent files'
 author: eyal
 type: post
+toc: true
 date: 2020-05-02T23:19:51+00:00
 url: /programming/c-sharp-how-to-add-or-remove-items-from-windows-recent-files/
-categories:
+category:
   - Programming
-tags:
+tag:
-  - 'c#'
+  - c-sharp
   - pinvoke
   - shell-api

 ---
 ## Background

 Starting Windows 7, Microsoft added a capability for displaying recently used files.
-This usually includes documents, pictures, and movies we&#8217;ve recently accessed.
+This usually includes documents, pictures, and movies we've recently accessed.
 These files can be seen in various Windows components, including:

 * Recent files
 * Recent items
-  * Start menu or application&#8217;s Jump List
+* Start menu or application's Jump List

 The management of the listed files is done by the operating system.